IBMTechSales/klp-think2022-labs/1153-TechJam-Evaluate-App-TransformationAdvisor/README.md

 # Evaluate Java Applications with Transformation Advisor

-This lab is a part of the **Teaching your monolith to dance** Application Modernization lab series which focuses on the evaluation, re-platforming and rehosting application modernization approaches and other application modernization related solutions.
-This lab provides fundamental hands-on experience of the evaluation process.
+This lab provides fundamental hands-on experience of Java application evaluation process as an initial step of an application modernization project.

 It shows the value of using Transformation Advisor to evaluate on-premises Java applications and identify a migration candidate for moving to the cloud.

-When you complete this lab, you learn how to use this tool to quickly analyze on-premises Java applications without accessing their source code and to estimate the move to cloud efforts.
+In this lab, you learn how to use this tool to quickly analyze on-premises Java applications without accessing their source code and to estimate the effort and scope of moving a candidate application to Liberty and containers.

 **IBM Cloud Transformation Advisor** (Transformation Advisor) is an application modernization tool that is entitled through IBM WebSphere Hybrid Edition.
 Transformation Advisor helps you quickly evaluate on-premises Java EE applications for deployment to the cloud.

-The Transformation Advisor tool can
+The Transformation Advisor tool can:

   - identify the Java EE programming models in the app.